braid-org/braidjs/braid-http/readme.md

 </script>
 ```

-If you want automatic reconnections, you can add two error handlers:
+If you want automatic reconnections, add two error handlers like this:

 ```javascript
 function connect() {